 Vice Chair Martin and Supervisor Pattee asked questions of the attorneys for the Golf Course and commented in support of a new methodology report.
 Vice Chair Martin noted that the Board has never had a balanced budget, and he believes that some foundation should be agreed upon today to meet the Board’s fiscal responsibility for lake maintenance.
 There was discussion on the appropriate percentage that would be assigned to the Golf Course if there is an increase.

 Attorney Jennifer Kalinski suggested that there could be a separate public meeting where the CDD and the Golf Course could enter into an agreement for this fiscal year, which would lead to a negotiation for the next fiscal year.

 Resident comments included:

-Alex commented that the Board should take into consideration that the Golf Course would likely confer the increased assessment cost to the residents, which includes the Golf Club members.
+A resident commented that the Board should take into consideration that the Golf Course would likely confer the increased assessment cost to the Golf Course members.

-Robert “Buddy” Markenson asked if the Golf Club had completed their due diligence regarding research on CDD assessments before they purchased the Golf Club, and if they realized that no assessments had previously been assigned to them.
+Robert “Buddy” Markenson asked if the Golf Course had completed their due diligence regarding research on CDD assessments before they purchased the Golf Course, and if they were surprised that no assessments had previously been assigned to them.

 Rick Rainville of Concert Golf noted that he had not seen the recent methodology until a few weeks ago, and he did not expect such a huge increase.
 He requested that the Board delay the increase until next year.